nikitavoloboev/data/programming-languages/typescript/typescript-libraries/typescript-libraries.md

 - [tldraw/intersect](https://github.com/tldraw/intersect) - 2D intersection utilities for TLDraw and maybe you, too.
 - [typesafe-i18n](https://github.com/ivanhofer/typesafe-i18n) - Opinionated, fully type-safe, lightweight localization library for TypeScript and JavaScript projects with no external dependencies.
 - [queueable](https://github.com/slikts/queueable) - Convert streams to async iterables.
+- [sequelize-typescript](https://github.com/RobinBuschmann/sequelize-typescript) - Decorators and some other features for sequelize.
+- [tiny-invariant](https://github.com/alexreardon/tiny-invariant) - Takes a value, and if the value is falsy then the invariant function will throw.
+- [tinykeys](https://github.com/jamiebuilds/tinykeys) - Tiny (~400 B) & modern library for keybindings.
+- [Algebraify](https://github.com/Protowalker/algebraify) - Algebraic effects library for JS and TS using generators.

 ## Links